-Attorney’s cat filter faux pas brings instant internet fame
+Aging desktop source of attorney’s accidental cat filter

 “I think everybody in the world’s seen the video now and heard me trying as I struggled to try to un-cat myself,” he said.

-Ponton said he’s still trying to untangle the mystery, but he believes the computer’s built-in software and the assistant’s young child are the likeliest culprits.
+Ponton said he’s still trying to untangle the mystery, but he believes the computer’s software and the assistant’s young child are the likeliest culprits.

+Texas-based Dell Technologies says the aging desktop was likely in need of a software update.

+“Mr. Ponton was likely running an outdated driver which may have held him in cat filter limbo a little too long,” said Glen Robson, chief technology officer at Dell’s client solutions group.
+“While those of us techies were probably cringing watching that video, I’m sure cat lovers everywhere were celebrating.”

 Video filters and virtual backgrounds have exploded in popularity as much of the world’s activities moved online during the pandemic.
 One commonly used program is Snap Camera, which lets users download all kinds of filters, including one that makes a person appear like a potato (as one woman famously did early in the pandemic).